-- The National Teacher Education Curriculum Framework (NTECF) has been written by experts the refining of the Framework by the expert group. - This process is on-going to include tutors, district officers and others. - The Third National Forum achieved overwhelming endorsement for the Framework to drive response 98.8% gave their endorsement. - Who contributed to and endorsed the Framework? - Project, and co-opted Civil Society representatives. - of Education, DPs, teacher unions, academics, NGOs. - Thirty-nine out of 40 CoE leaders fully endorsed the Framework.
+- The National Teacher Education Curriculum Framework (NTECF) has been written by experts in the Teacher Education Community and through National Consultation with all stakeholder groups.
+The process has been driven by the idea that fundamental change is most likely when there is a shared imperative for change coupled with sustained engagement of stakeholders.
+There have been three cycles of National Forums coupled with other national events underlying the refining of the Framework by the expert group. - This process is on-going to include tutors, district officers and others. - The Third National Forum achieved overwhelming endorsement for the Framework to drive the revision of the Teacher Education Curriculum.
+Participants were asked - Do you endorse the Framework overall as the appropriate direction to achieve the vision for education?
+In a written response 98.8% gave their endorsement. - Who contributed to and endorsed the Framework? - The Technical and Expert committees, Chair Prof. Mohamed Salifu, incl. experts from: MoE, GES, UCC, UEW, UG, UDS, NTC, NCTE, NAB, NCCA, Colleges of Education, USAID Learning Project, and co-opted Civil Society representatives. - Through the National Forum: teachers, trainee teachers, pupils, DEO, Regional Directors of Education, DPs, teacher unions, academics, NGOs. - ♦ Thirty-nine out of 40 CoE leaders fully endorsed the Framework.